tldr-pages/tldr/pages/common/openconnect.md

 `openconnect {{vpn.example.org}}`

-- Establish a VPN connection to the specified server and continue in the background:
+- Connect to a server, forking into the background:

 `openconnect --background {{vpn.example.org}}`